brookshelley/brookshelley.github.com/content/books.md

 ### 2 books

+**Unsubscribe** — Jocelyn Glei

+Although this book is deep in the details of email, most of it applies just as well to Slack and other forms of messaging.
+I appreciate her approach to mindful work, as well as how she thinks about the problems of people and communication.
+A worthwhile read, especially if you struggle with a mountain of other people’s problems

 **The Walking Man** — Jiro Taniguchi

 The art in this manga is gorgeous.
 I especially love the way the leaves and grass are drawn.
 The stories are largely dialogue-less vignettes that meander through cities and the countryside, taking it all in.
 When I open this book, I wish I were in Japan again, following stray cats around town.